 “I have a completed manuscript.
 Now what?”

-It’s a common occurrence for authors to come to us knowing they want to publish themselves and knowing they want help to do it well, but they feel unsure of the steps that go into self-publishing at a professional level.
+It’s a common occurrence for authors to come to us knowing they want help to publish well—whether independently or traditionally—but they feel unsure of the steps that go into publishing at a professional level.
 That’s where we come in!
 We’re happy to walk authors through the process.

 First thing’s first: understanding the steps involved.
 This flowchart gives an overview of the various services and steps that go into publishing your book:

 Now you might be asking what each of those service names means.
 In short:

 - Developmental Editing: This is the in-depth editing on the overall content and structure of the manuscript.
 Topics covered include plot arc, pacing, tone, and character development for fiction, and argument development, pacing, tone, and style for nonfiction.